langchain-ai/langserve/README.md

 ## LangChain CLI  🛠️

-The `LangChain` CLI can be used to spin up a package with langserve configured.
+Use the `LangChain` CLI to bootstrap a `LangServe` project quickly.

-To use the langchain CLI make sure that you have a recent version of langchain installed and also `typer`. (`pip install langchain typer` or `pip install "langchain[cli]"`)
+To use the langchain CLI make sure that you have a recent version of `langchain` installed and also `typer`. (`pip install langchain typer` or `pip install "langchain[cli]"`)

 ```sh
 langchain [directory-where-to-create-package]
 ```

-And follow the instructions.
+And follow the instructions...

 ## Examples